codefellows/seattle-dotnet-401d3/Data_Structures/Implementations/BinaryTree.md

 <br />
 The example code we created in class is in the Examples folder in this directory.

-1. .Add(Node node) - adds a node to the Binary Tree
+Please implement the following:
 1. Pre-order, InOrder, PostOrder

+Manually add nodes to your tree and conduct each of the traversals on your tree.
+Your unit tests should prove the order of the output is expected

 Your final project should have
 1. Node class,
 2. Tree class
 3. Program Class.

-Implement a Tree with multiple nodes and output each of the traversals in your `Main()` Method. <br />
-Be sure to create unit tests to prove your tree is working as expected.
+## Stretch
+1. .Add(Node node) - adds a node to the Binary Tree